Asymptotic Coefficients and Errors for Chebyshev Polynomial Approximations with Weak Endpoint Singularities: Effects of Different Bases: Errors in Truncating Infinite Series

-To prove the remaining propositions, note that when the latter two expansions are expanded as Chebyshev series, the coefficients match up to degree $(N-2)$.
-However the difference relations in Theorem~\ref{Thabc} show that, with $b_{N-1}=b_{N}=c_{N-1}=c_{N}=0$ because of the truncation,
+\begin{proof} : The error in the Chebyshev series follows from the discussion preceding the theorem.
+To prove the remaining propositions, note that the coefficients of the latter two expansions match up to degree $N-2$ when expanded as Chebyshev series.
+However, the difference relations in Theorem~\ref{Thabc} show that, with $b_{N-1}=b_{N}=c_{N-1}=c_{N}=0$,